 Documentation and Accountability | Recording data handling processes for compliance. |

-The convergence of international medical tourism and HIPAA-covered entities also necessitates careful consideration of the role of business associates.
+The meeting of international medical tourism and HIPAA-covered entities also necessitates careful consideration of the role of business associates.
 Business associates, such as third-party service providers engaged by healthcare entities, are also subject to HIPAA regulations.
 When dealing with international medical tourism, these entities may participate in the processing of PHI, thus extending the web of compliance responsibilities.
 Healthcare providers must thoroughly vet and establish compliant partnerships with foreign entities that handle patient data, ensuring that the same level of protection is maintained throughout the data lifecycle.
 Communication with patients is also important in the international medical tourism experience.
 Healthcare providers must transparently inform patients about the potential risks associated with cross-border data transfers, enabling them to make informed decisions about their data’s privacy.
 This process aligns with HIPAA’s emphasis on patient rights and contributes to building trust between the patient and the healthcare provider.

 Summary